gridbugs/llama/README.md

 ![Screenshot showing an oscilloscope rendering of an audio waveform](img/screenshot.png)

-Run `dune exec examples/interactive.exe` and then use the top two rows of letter keys on your keyboard to play music.
+Run `dune exec examples/interactive.exe` and then use your computer's keyboard to play music.
+The top and bottom rows of letters are the white keys and the number row and middle row of letters are the black keys.
 The mouse position controls the frequency cutoff and resonance of a low-pass filter.
 Hack examples/interactive.ml to change how it sounds!